wp-plugins/hs-simple-faq/readme.txt

 So if you want to display only 5 FAQs.
 Then use following shortcode.

 `[hs-faq limit="5"]`

+If you want to custom order your faqs.
+Then you can use order and orderby parameter in shortcode.
+Use following shortcode

+'[hs-faq limit="5" orderby="date" order="ASC"]'

 To display  FAQs of a specific category on a page.
 Add Following Shortcode to your page.